 It Adds More When We Need Less

-This is exactly the case with budgeting.
+This irony is precisely the case with budgeting.

 A strict monthly budget is a solution that we slap on top of this problem.
 Rather than looking directly at our misaligned spending to see what’s causing it and how we can fix it, we add more to the equation: